 Get your feet measured and shoes fitted by a professional.
-Remember you may be a size 10 in one brand but a different size in another which is why it is so important to get fitted regularly, especially if you are trying a new style or brand of shoe.
-We offer a free fitting service and can advise you on the perfect shoe for the shape and dimensions of your feet.
+Remember you may be a size 10 in one brand but a different size in another.
+Getting fitted regularly is important especially if you are trying a new style or brand of shoe.
+We offer a free fitting service and can advise you on the perfect shoe for the dimensions of your feet.

 Shop in the afternoon.
 As this gives your feet the chance to warm up and expand.
-A perfect fitting shoe should fit your feet when they are at the largest they will be, allowing you comfort all day long.
+A perfectly fitting shoe should fit your feet when they are at the largest they will be.
+This will allow you comfort all day long.

 Wear the Right Socks.
 Because tube socks with dress shoes will never, ever be a thing.
 Wear thin dress socks to try on shoes for a more accurate fit assessment.

 Always use a shoehorn.
-Once you’ve found the perfect fit you don’t want to damage the heel by forcing your foot into the shoe, as this will affect the fit and longevity of your shoes.
+Once you’ve found the perfect fit you don’t want to damage the heel by forcing your foot into the shoe.
+This will affect the fit and longevity of your shoes.
 Check out our range of shoehorns, suitable for all shoes and sizes of feet.

 Check out our extensive range of leather shoes in a huge variety of styles and brands.
 If you require a fitting or style guidance then book a consultation with one of our experts at either our Belfast or Carrickfergus store.
 We can guarantee you the perfect fit.